 Over to you

 So, in summary, the State Pension is taxable.
-But you’ll only actually have to pay tax on it if you have another form of income to tip you over the tax-free threshold, known as your Personal Allowance.
+But you’ll only actually have to pay Income Tax on it if you have another form of income to tip you over the tax-free threshold, known as your Personal Allowance.

 Now, it can be tempting to think you need to keep your income as low as possible to avoid paying tax.
 And we can see why!
 However, bear in mind that even though the State Pension is a wonderful thing, it’s not a lot of money.
 Most of us would probably struggle to live on that alone.